 Help the kids with their homework

 Help ensure that the kids' rooms stay clean

 Keep in mind you will not be expected to perform tasks that are unrelated to children or include heavy manual labour such as housecleaning, garden maintenance or other types of chores.

 It’s important to note that our programme has a set of rules to help protect your rights as an au pair.
 These limits are enforced by law through the U.S. Department of State.

 According to programme regulations, au pairs are entitled to the following benefits:

-- You will be on duty a maximum of 45 hours per week, no more than 10 hours per day
+- Au pairs must be on duty no more than 45 hours per week, and no more than 10 hours per day.

-- You are entitled to 1.5 days off per week and one full weekend per month
+- Au pairs must receive 1.5 consecutive days off per week and one full weekend per month.

 - During their programme year, au pairs must be given 2 weeks of paid, off-duty holiday.